Nebyat19/openGl-realTimeGraph/README.md

 1. Connect your Arduino sensor to your computer via USB.
 2. Upload the provided Arduino sketch to your Arduino board.
 3. Compile and run the C++ code on your computer.
-4. Follow the on-screen instructions to visualize the sensor data in real-time.

-## How to Run

-1. Clone the repository: